OlgaShishkanova/test-gatsby-blog/README.md

 - Done!

 2. **Using Rich Text type**
-The info from this field comes as an object.
-So we need to transform it to HTML.
+<p>The info from this field comes as an object.
+So we need to transform it to HTML. </p>
 <p>We should use @contentful/rich-text-react-renderer and @contentful/rich-text-types.</p>
 The example: